June 19, 2025, 1:15 pm | Read time: 7 minutes

 Sweet cherries captivate with their sweet fruits, magnificent blossoms, and lush growth. myHOMEBOOK explains what needs to be done to help the trees reach their full potential.

-Sweet cherries are the cultivated forms of the native wild cherry (Prunus avium).
+Sweet cherries are cultivated forms of the native wild cherry (Prunus avium).
 Botanically, they belong to the genus Prunus within the rose family.
 Sweet cherries can be divided into two main types.
-Firm-fleshed cherries have firm, usually yellowish-red flesh.
-Heart cherries have softer, red to dark red flesh.
+Firm-fleshed cherries have a usually yellowish-red flesh.
+Heart cherries have a softer, red to dark red flesh.

 Follow myHOMEBOOK on WhatsApp now